-- Understand and describe the impact of multi-physical operational loads, failure modes, ageing and misuse on battery reliability and safety highlighting the dependencies between them in order to design the most adequate testing methods and parameters; - Derive advanced operating profiles for testing and development of novel X-in-the-Loop (XiL) test environments for multi-physical and accelerated testing addressing electrical, thermal and mechanical loads at the same time; - Combine physics-based with data-driven test strategies enabling reliable virtual and distributed battery testing considering specific applications; - Develop simplified test strategies reducing the number of tests and their complexity while improving battery safety and reliability.
-Synergies between different battery chemistries, including next generation battery designs and sizes must be exploited where possible, allowing to re-use or scale test results from cell to system level; - Research activities are also expected to lead to advanced response strategies for damaged and aged batteries as well as contribute to a European safety classification system.
-For the latter, the contribution to the development of standards for this safety classification is expected.
-To this end, proposals are expected to establish contact and exploit complementarities with selected proposals under the topic HORIZON-CL5-2025-01-D5-03 "Safe Post-crash Management of Battery Electric Vehicles (2Zero Partnership)" with regards to monitoring techniques for safety risks, algorithms for defining state of health and remaining useful life.
+- Understand and describe the impact of multi-physical operational loads, failure modes, ageing and misuse on battery reliability and safety highlighting the dependencies between them in order to design the most adequate testing methods and parameters; - Derive advanced operating profiles for testing and development of novel X-in-the-Loop (XiL) test environments for multi-physical and accelerated testing addressing electrical, thermal and mechanical loads at the same time; - Combine physics-based with data-driven test strategies enabling reliable virtual and physical battery testing considering specific applications; - This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/ls- decision\he\en.pdf

+- Develop simplified test strategies reducing the number of tests and their complexity while improving battery safety and reliability.
+Synergies between different battery chemistries, including next generation battery designs and sizes must be exploited where possible, allowing to re-use or scale test results from cell to system level; - Research activities are also expected to lead to advanced response strategies for damaged and aged batteries.
+Furthermore, a contribution to the European safety classification system is expected by developing standards for this safety classification.
+To this end, proposals are expected to establish contact and exploit complementarities with selected proposals under the topic HORIZON-CL5-2025-04-D5-03 "Safe post-crash management of road Light Duty Battery Electric Vehicles (BEVs) (2ZERO Partnership)" with regards to monitoring techniques for safety risks, algorithms for defining state of health and remaining useful life.